 The information in this manual reflects the most current available to us at the time of publication.
 If you find the components in your recreational vehicle vary significantly from what is described in this manual, please disregard that section and follow the instructions provided by that particular component manufacturer.
 You should carefully read and understand this owner's manual which is a supplement to various other instructions supplied by the manufacturers of separately warranted products.
+These manuals are included in your camper materials - if you did not receive any or all of the literature for the components, contact your dealer or Jayco customer service for assistance.

 Keep this owner's manual in your recreational vehicle for handy reference.
 Get to know your new vehicle and how it operates.
-You should carefully read and understand these instructions and information supplied by manufacturers of separately warranted products, since they contain important operating, safety, and maintenance instructions.
+You should carefully read and understand the instructions and information supplied by manufacturers of separately warranted products, since they contain important operating, safety, and maintenance instructions.
 If you have questions that are not adequately answered by this manual or other booklets, consult your dealer.
 If he cannot satisfactorily answer your questions, he will call our staff or refer you to us for help.